microsoft/vscode-languageserver-node/protocol/src/common/proposed.notebooks.md

 	/**
 	 * The actual changes to the notebook document.
 	 *
-	 * The changes describe single state changes to the notebook document.
+	 * The change describes single state change to the notebook document.
-	 * So if there are two changes c1 (at array index 0) and c2 (at array
-	 * index 1) for a notebook in state S then c1 moves the notebook from
+	 * So it moves a notebook document, its cells and its cell text document
-	 * S to S' and c2 from S' to S''.
-So c1 is computed on the state S and
+	 * contents from state S to S'.
-	 * c2 is computed on the state S'.
 	 *
 	 * To mirror the content of a notebook using change events use the following approach:
 	 * - start with the same initial content
 	 * - apply the 'notebookDocument/didChange' notifications in the order you receive them.
-	 * - apply the `NotebookChangeEvent`s in a single notification in the order
-	 *   you receive them.
 	 */
-	changes: NotebookDocumentChangeEvent[];
+	change: NotebookDocumentChangeEvent;
 }
 ```